 Quick Tip: Few programs that require root privileges have troubles with Wayland.
-For example, GParted won’t run at all in Ubuntu if you are using Wayland.
+For example, GParted didn’tt run at all in Ubuntu 17.10 with Wayland.
 If you don’t want to switch to Xorg, there is still a way to use these applications with sudo.

 Use the command below

 and then run the troublesome program with sudo like this:

 This tip was suggested by It’s FOSS reader Sean and was found here.